How to use PATH Class Search

 Seat Allocation

-This is the maximum number of seats available for a select population (i.e. first-year students, sophomores, etc.) in a particular course.
-Seat allocations are listed at the top of the course details window for a course in PATH Class Search.
+The seat allocation is the maximum number of seats available in a course for a select population (for example, first-year students, sophomores, etc.).
+Most courses do not have seat allocations.
+If a course does have seat allocations, they will be listed at the top of the course details in PATH Class Search.

 Confused?